A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

 Still, not all prediction models allow for incremental updates through incremental learning algorithms.
-Thus, \cite{marquez-chamorro_updating_2022} investigates six strategies to handle updates to the prediction model by means of data selection strategies: \texttt{Baseline} strategy, i.e., no update to the training data; \texttt{cumulative}, i.e., update training data on every new event; \texttt{non-cumulative}, i.e., update training data on every new event by keeping the $k$ most recent events; \texttt{ensemble}, i.e., non-cumulative and keeping all models for ensemble prediction; \texttt{sampling}, i.e., update training data by sampling all available events; and \texttt{drift}, i.e., non-cumulative with drift detection such that only training data after a drift is selected.
+Thus, \cite{marquez-chamorro_updating_2022} investigates six strategies to handle updates to the prediction model by means of data selection strategies. \janikrr{First,} the \texttt{baseline} \janikrr{strategy means} no update to the training data. \janikrr{Second,} the \texttt{cumulative} \janikrr{strategy means} ``update training data on every new event''. \janikrr{Third,} the \texttt{non-cumulative} \janikrr{strategy means} ``update training data on every new event by keeping the $k$ most recent events''.
+The \texttt{ensemble} \janikrr{strategy means} ``non-cumulative and keeping all models for ensemble prediction''. \janikrr{Next,} the \texttt{sampling} \janikrr{strategy means} ``update training data by sampling all available events''. \janikrr{Finally,} the \texttt{drift} strategy is non-cumulative with drift detection such that only training data after a drift is selected.
 The results show that the \texttt{ensemble} strategy performs best for predicting business process events.

 \janik{Despite these pointers to suitable strategies for updating prediction models, a best strategy for all use cases cannot be determined due to a case-dependent trade-off between the resources required to improve the quality of prediction through updating and its benefits.}